closeio/making.close.com/_posts/2023-09-25-picking-mobile-app-technology/index.md

    something much quicker with React Native than we could with Flutter, as we'd have to get comfortable with both Dart and Flutter.

-While React, JavaScript, and npm all have many "rough edges", our team those issues well and has learned how to work with, and around them.
+While React, JavaScript, and npm all have many "rough edges", our team knows those issues well and has learned how to work with, and around them.

 ## Onward